Capt. Eugene Shuler

-Eugene has built an extensive resume in the fly fishing world.
-He has appeared on numerous television shows on the following networks, ESPN, OLN/Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
-He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Success, Fly Rod Journal, Feild and Stream, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.
+Eugene has appeared on numerous television shows on the following networks, ESPN, HGTV, OLN, Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
+He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Success Magazine, Fly Rod Journal, Field and Stream, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.